tristanballard/starter-academic/content/post/tfRuns/index.md

 47 ./2021-04-15T23-07-05Z          0.0777      0.0886           8          64
 76 ./2021-04-14T05-07-44Z          0.0794      0.0895          16          64
 ```
-In the first row we see the 'best' model, as indicated by loss on the validation set.
+In the first row we see the 'best' model, as indicated by loss on the validation set, corresponds to the 83rd run.
 It has a mean-squared error of 0.0658 and sets 16 nodes for the first flag, 64 for the second flag, and so on (additional columns are hidden here).

 ## Tips
 1. Run the model with default values first to get a sense of the expected computation costs.
 2. Randomly sample over grid values rather than searching all possible values.
 When looking at the results, you may find that certain hyperparameters gravitate towards the same value.
 Fix that value, then perform a more exhaustive follow-up search on the remaining hyperparameters.
-3. Similarl to #2, the random search may tell you that dropout rates between 0 and 0.2 tend to be better for a hyperparameter.
+3. Similar to #2, the random search may tell you that dropout rates between 0 and 0.2 tend to be better for a hyperparameter.
 Then you can narrow your search over just that span for follow-up searches.
 This is essentially a brute force Bayesian search optimization.